 The Screencast Version

-Visual learner?
+Are you a visual learner?
 Watch how to install Statamic.

-Statamic has a few system requirements.
+Statamic has a few server requirements.
 Not all servers are created equal and not all hosts play nice.
-Statamic v2 is built on Laravel so as a rule of thumb, anywhere Laravel runs, Statamic runs.
+Statamic v2 is built on Laravel, so as a rule of thumb — anywhere Laravel 5.1 runs, Statamic runs.
 You can even use Forge + Digital Ocean.
 We do, and we love it.
 Anyway, here’s what you’re going to need.

 - A web server: Apache, Nginx, or IIS

 - PHP >= 5.5.9